cirruslabs/cirrus-ci-docs/docs/legal/privacy.md

 # Privacy Policy

-In addition to these Terms of Service, Cirrus Labs also has a [Terms of Service](terms.md).
+In addition to this Privacy Policy, Cirrus Labs also has a [Terms of Service](terms.md).

 ### The Gist